zhaojkun/banshee/README.md

 Upgrade
 -------

-Just pull the latest tag realse. *Please don't use master branch directly, checkout to a tag instead.*
+Just pull the latest [tag release](https://github.com/eleme/banshee/releases).
+*Please don't use master branch directly, checkout to a tag instead.*

 Generally we won't release not-backward-compatiable versions, if any, related notes would be added to the [changelog](changelog).